boldbi/boldbi-kubernetes/helm/docs/configuration.md

        autoscaling.targetMemoryUtilizationPercentage
       </td>
       <td>
-       With this metric the HPA controller will keep the average utilization of the pods in the scaling target at the value mentioned (80%).
-Utilization is the ratio between the current usage of resource to the requested resources of the pod.
+       The memory utilization is the **current memory usage of each pod**, divided by the **requested memory** of that pod.
+The HPA then takes the **average utilization across all pods**.
+Memory is measured as an instantaneous value, not averaged over time.
       </td>
     </tr>
     <tr>